 Here are my best tips for collecting Kennedy half dollars — which ones are rare, what they are worth, and where you can find them.
-Plus, a list of the 5 types of copper-nickel clad & silver Kennedy half dollars that people often like to collect and Kennedy half dollar key dates.
+Plus, a list of the 5 types of copper-nickel clad & silver Kennedy half dollars that people often like to collect.

 Check out these 10 famous coins that aren’t too expensive for you to afford!